Artist spotlight: Musketon

 M: I think stock images in general (and their value) are way too underestimated.
 I’ve huge respect for photographers.
 It’s a skill like illustrating is a skill.
 I don’t possess this skill and it shows.
 My photos are always missing that magic touch a photographer has.
 Don’t ever ask me to shoot a photo, it triggers a stress effect in my body.
 I’m also a strong believer in only doing stuff you’re actually good at.
 So, Adobe Stock relieves me of stress and I can work with photos from talented people that do something they’re good at.

-Whenever I feel like I need some inspiration, reference material, eye candy for presentations or the visualize a concept without investing an overdose of time I can count on stock photos.
+Whenever I feel like I need some inspiration, reference material, eye candy for presentations or the visualise a concept without investing an overdose of time I can count on stock photos.

 I feel that Adobe Stock is a game changer.
 I was kinda sceptical when it came to stock photos because every single stock site was offering the exact same cheesy (and something creepy weird) photos.
 Adobe Stock is playing on a different level upping the bar by offering quality shots.